Basic Performance Limits and Tradeoffs in Energy Harvesting Sensor Nodes with Finite Data and Energy Storage: Numerical Evaluation

-Fig.~\ref{fig:joint} compares the performance of power allocation schemes when both battery and buffer constraints are present.
-We simulate the data arrival process by generating a Markov-modulated Poisson process with mean $\lambda=7.44$ bits in every time slot.
-We use a two-state Markov chain to generate a bursty data arrival process.
-One state of the Markov chain generates a Poisson random variable with mean 25 bits and the other state generates a Poisson random variable with mean 1.
-The mean of the energy replenishment process $\mu=9.58$ mAh per time slot and we choose $\beta_Q=2$.
-In Fig.~\ref{fig:joint}\subref{fig:2subfig1}, we fix the buffer size to $10^5$ bits and plot the battery discharge probability as a function of the battery size $M$.
-The discharge probabilities for both schemes should decay exponentially for both schemes.
-However, the decay exponent for scheme $\mathcal{Q}$ should be larger than the decay exponent for the TO scheme.
-In fact, the decay exponent for the scheme $\mathcal{Q}$ should be proportional to $\mu-C^{-1}(\lambda)$, whereas the decay exponent for the TO scheme is proportional to $\epsilon <\mu-C^{-1}(\lambda))$ (given in Eq.~(\ref{eq:TO}).
-As expected, the discharge probability for scheme $\mathcal{Q}$ decays faster than that of the TO scheme.
-In Fig.~\ref{fig:joint}\subref{fig:2subfig2}, we plot the data loss probability as a function of the buffer size while keeping the battery size fixed at $10^5$ mAh.
-We observe that the loss probability for the TO scheme decays faster than that for scheme $\mathcal{Q}$.
+In Fig.~\ref{fig:joint}\subref{fig:2subfig1}, we fix the buffer size to $10^4$ bits and plot the battery discharge rate as a function of the battery size $M$.
+The discharge rates should decay exponentially for both schemes.
+However, the decay exponent for scheme $\mathcal{Q}$ is larger than the decay exponent for the TO scheme.
+Indeed, Theorem~\ref{th:expexprate} shows that, in the heavy traffic limit, the decay exponent for the discharge probability is proportional to the drift of the battery state.
+Thus, for small values of $\mu-C^{-1}(\lambda)$, the decay exponent for scheme $\mathcal{Q}$ is approximately proportional to $\mu-C^{-1}(\lambda)$, while the decay exponent for the TO scheme is approximately proportional to $\epsilon < \mu-C^{-1}(\lambda)$, since $\epsilon$ is the drift of the battery state as given in Eq.~(\ref{eq:TO}).

+In Fig.~\ref{fig:joint}\subref{fig:2subfig2}, we plot the data loss rate as a function of the buffer size while keeping the battery size fixed at $10^3$ J. We observe that the loss rate for the TO scheme decays faster than that for scheme $\mathcal{Q}$.
 This trend is expected as the TO scheme should have an exponential decay compared to a quadratic decay for scheme $\mathcal{Q}$.
-Fig.~\ref{fig:joint}\subref{fig:2subfig3} compares the convergence of the time average utilities to the maximum utility function for the two schemes.
-We observe that scheme $\mathcal{Q}$ converges to the maximum utility for moderately large buffer sizes ($\sim10^4$ bits).
-On the other hand, TO scheme does not achieve the optimal utility even asymptotically.
+Achieving an exponential decay in the data loss rate comes at the cost of reduced average utility for the TO scheme.
+On the other hand, the MTO scheme is designed to achieve a low average data queue length.
+As a result, we observe that the data loss rate of the MTO scheme is lower than the other two schemes.
+However, the MTO scheme pays the price of slightly higher battery discharge rate.
+Fig.~\ref{fig:joint}\subref{fig:2subfig3} compares the convergence of the time average utilities to the maximum utility function for the two schemes. \ignore{Here the utility is defined by a clipper function, } We observe that scheme $\mathcal{Q}$ converges to the maximum utility for larger buffer sizes ($\sim5000$ bits).
+On the other hand, TO and MTO schemes do not achieve the optimal utility.}